ezEngine/docs-src/pages/docs/graphics/camera-component.md

 * `IncludeTags`, `ExcludeTags`: See [Include/Exclude Tags](#includeexclude-tags) above.

 * `CameraRenderPipeline`: Allows you to select a specific [render pipeline (TODO)](render-pipeline-overview.md) that shall be used to render the output from this camera.
-Available render pipelines are set up in the [asset profiles (TODO)](../assets/asset-profiles.md).
+Available render pipelines are set up in the [asset profiles](../assets/asset-profiles.md).

 * `RenderTarget`, `RenderTargetOffset`, `RenderTargetSize`: Only available when `UsageHint` is set to `Render to Texture`.